 So, we got to know McSorley’s pretty well.
 Wood burning stove, sawdust on the floors, two kinds of ale, cheese plates.
 Actually, nothing much has changed since 1854, except the legal access granted to women in the late sixties.

-Abraham Lincoln, who delivered a speech at Cooper Union, down the street, reportedly drank at McSorley’s; George Washington never slept there.
+Abraham Lincoln, who delivered a speech at Cooper Union, down the street, reportedly drank at McSorley’s; George Washington slept around, but never slept there.

 e e cummings took note and was moved to write: “splurging smells waltz the glush of squirting

 taps plus slush of foam knocked off and a faint piddle-of-drops”.

 Then there is Joseph Mitchell’s 1940 New Yorker piece “The Old House at Home“.